 - maintain a website with valid information accessible to all subrecipients and the public that will provide information on all aspects of CTE programs.
-Google translator is available for general information. - publish the Perkins V State Plan as approved. - ensure Office for Civil Rights (OCR) reviews are conducted by the ADE/CTE unit. - monitor the accessibility of CTE programs for all students. - provide multiple communication venues for stakeholders to access information.
+Google translator is available for general information. - publish the Perkins V State Plan as approved. - ensure Office for Civil Rights (OCR) reviews are conducted by the ADE/CTE unit.

-- update subrecipients on a quarterly basis regarding new program standards approved by the Arizona CTE Quality Commission. - offer quarterly meetings to secondary and postsecondary CTE administrators to provide updated information. - professional development on all aspects of a subrecipient's accountability for Perkins, as well as information and regulations regarding Perkins implementation and programming. - ii. facilitate collaboration among eligible recipients in the development and coordination of career and technical education programs and programs of study and career pathways that include multiple entry and exit points; - Secondary CTE program standards will be developed by business and industry committees consisting of representatives of that specific industry and CTE program teachers. - ADE/CTE will monitor all Secondary CTE programs to ensure they are meeting all the requirements for an approved CTE program and are of sufficient size, scope, and quality. - ADE/CTE will provide Postsecondary Program Specialists to facilitate collaboration between secondary and postsecondary recipients who will monitor all postsecondary programs for compliance. - ADE/CTE will offer innovative grants focused on collaboration between secondary and postsecondary for career pathways and programs of study that are replicable across the state.
-(Appendix H: Monitoring documents) - iii. use State, regional, or local labor market data to determine alignment of eligible recipients' programs of study to the needs of the State, regional, or local economy, including in-demand industry sectors and occupations identified by the State board, and to align career and technical education with such needs, as appropriate;
+- monitor the accessibility of CTE programs for all students. - provide multiple communication venues for stakeholders to access information. - update subrecipients on a quarterly basis regarding new program standards approved by the Arizona CTE Quality Commission. - offer quarterly meetings to secondary and postsecondary CTE administrators to provide updated information. - professional development on all aspects of a subrecipient's accountability for Perkins, as well as information and regulations regarding Perkins implementation and programming.

+ii. facilitate collaboration among eligible recipients in the development and coordination of career and technical education programs and programs of study and career pathways that include multiple entry and exit points;

+- Secondary CTE program standards will be developed by business and industry committees consisting of representatives of that specific industry and CTE program teachers. - ADE/CTE will monitor all Secondary CTE programs to ensure they are meeting all the requirements for an approved CTE program and are of sufficient size, scope, and quality. - ADE/CTE will provide Postsecondary Program Specialists to facilitate collaboration between secondary and postsecondary recipients who will monitor all postsecondary programs for compliance. - ADE/CTE will offer innovative grants focused on collaboration between secondary and postsecondary career pathways and programs of study that are replicable across the state.
+(Appendix H: Monitoring documents)

+iii. use State, regional, or local labor market data to determine alignment of eligible recipients' programs of study to the needs of the State, regional, or local economy, including in-demand industry sectors and occupations identified by the State board, and to align career and technical education with such needs, as appropriate;

 - produce a list of CTE secondary approved programs every two years based on State labor market information provided by the Arizona Office of Economic Opportunity.
-(Appendix D: Labor Market Data and Methodology) - provide program descriptions to guide the subrecipient's institution in choosing programs or programs of study. - provide an application for approval by the ADE/CTE for a Local Proposed Occupational Program (LOP) that is focused on meeting the needs of the

-- subrecipient's district and community based on the comprehensive local need's assessment and local labor market data.
-(Appendix D: Labor Market Data and Methodology) - seek on-going input from the WIOA plan, Arizona Commerce Authority, and Arizona Workforce Board concerning programs approved and offered - postsecondary recipients will annually provide ADE/CTE with a list of all programs offered at their sites based on local labor market data and meet WIOA criteria for approval by the Local Workforce Development Boards to be added to the Eligible Training Provider List (ETPL).
+(Appendix D: Labor Market Data and Methodology) - provide program descriptions to guide the subrecipient's institution in choosing programs or programs of study. - provide an application for approval by the ADE/CTE for a Local Proposed Occupational Program (LOP) that is focused on meeting the needs of the subrecipient's district and community based on the comprehensive local needs assessment and local labor market data. - seek on-going input from the WIOA plan, Arizona Commerce Authority, and Workforce Arizona Council concerning programs approved and offered - postsecondary recipients will annually provide ADE/CTE with a list of all programs offered at their sites based on local labor market data.
 (Appendix D: Labor Market Data and Methodology) (Appendix I: CTE Program Lists)